worldoptimizer/HypeStickyScroll/README.md

 * **Progress tracking**: Monitor the scroll progress and control playback of your animations.
 * **Smooth scene navigation**: Scroll to specific scenes or progress values with customizable durations, easing, and offsets.
 * **Scene-time navigation**: Scroll to specific timeline positions within scenes for precise animation control.
+* **Scroll snapping**: Automatically snap to predefined points with configurable tolerance zones and timing.
 * **Lenis smooth scroll integration**: Optional support for buttery-smooth scrolling with Lenis library.
 * **Auto-scroll speed control**: Configurable automatic scroll duration based on distance.